Correlating galaxy shapes and initial conditions: an observational study

 Measuring the full 3D vector of galaxy angular momentum requires integral field spectroscopy, which is experimentally costly and can at the present only be obtained for several thousands of galaxies \cite{Aguado:2018ynx,2018MNRAS.481.2299S}.
 Using an approximation in which spiral galaxies are considered to be thin disks allows us to use images of spiral galaxies to infer information about their angular momenta \cite{Lee:2007jx, Kraljic:2021oeg}.
 Currently, tens of thousands of such images are available.

 In this thin-disk approximation, matter is assumed to be circling around the galaxy center in the plane of the disk, implying that the galaxy angular momentum vector is perpendicular to the plane of the galaxy.
-This plane can be, up to a two-fold degeneracy, determined from the position angle $\alpha$ and axis ratio $\mathcal{R}$ of the galaxy image.
+This plane can be, up to a two-fold degeneracy, determined from the position angle $\alpha$ (measured relative to the north celestial pole, turning positive into the direction of the right ascension) and axis ratio $\mathcal{R}$ of the galaxy image.
 Additional two-fold degeneracy then arises because from $\alpha$ and $\mathcal{R}$ alone we are unable to determine whether the galaxy spin points towards or away from the observer.

 The unit spin vector of such a galaxy in the local spherical coordinate frame $(L_r, L_\theta, L_\phi)$ can be determined through \cite{Pen:2000ug} \ba |L_r| &=& \mathcal{R}\nonumber\\ L_\theta/L_\phi &=& \tan \alpha , \ea where the four-fold degeneracy prevents us from determining the signs of $L_r$ and $L_\theta$ (and thus $L_\phi$) from the galaxy image alone.